p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

    ![](Images/Ex2-T1-S3.png)

-1. Run the following command to set the environment and then verify the environment variables are set:
+1. Run the following command to set the environment and then verify that the environment variables are set:

    ```shell
    cd ..